 Anyhow, in case you were wondering what the song that the woman is listening to on her iPod is, it’s by Melbourne band Minibikes.
 The song is called (slightly ironically) “Kill to Feel”.
 It’s on an album called For Woods or Trail.

-There are only a few bars in the advertisement (which is probably a good thing), but you can listen to the it or the whole album, on Soundcloud, courtesy of their PR agency:
+There are only a few bars in the advertisement (which is probably a good thing), but you can listen to the it or the whole album, on Bandcamp.

 The CD isn’t out until September, but you can already get it on iTunes.

 My previous post has their video for “Oh Japan”, which is on the same album.